richhorace/elastic-stack-browser-history/README.md

 	docker-compose -f docker-compose-ingest.yml up
 	```

-## 3. Load pre-built Visualization and Dashboards
+## 3. Load pre-built Visualizations and Dashboards

 After Kibana is ready you can load dashboard with the Import Dashboard API (experimental feature)
 1. From Kibana sidebar, navigate to **Stack Management**
 2. Under Kibana select **Saved Objects**